saraswatmks/saraswatmks.github.com/_posts/2026/2026-07-17-on-policy-distillation-thinking-machines.md

 That is off-policy distillation.
 And it has a flaw that nobody talks about when they share their benchmark numbers: you are training the student to navigate the teacher's world, not its own.
 At inference time, the student operates in its own world, the one it was never trained for.

-Thinking Machines Lab published [this blogpost](https://thinkingmachines.ai/blog/on-policy-distillation/) showing they trained a 0.5B model to match a 1.5B teacher's performance on math reasoning at **9–30x lower compute than RL**, just by switching from off-policy to on-policy.
+Thinking Machines Lab published <a href="https://thinkingmachines.ai/blog/on-policy-distillation" target="_blank" rel="noopener noreferrer">this blogpost</a> by thinking machines lab showing they trained a 0.5B model to match a 1.5B teacher's performance on math reasoning at **9–30x lower compute than RL**, just by switching from off-policy to on-policy.
 The training loop fits in 10 lines of PyTorch.

 This post explains why the switch matters and exactly what changes in the code.

----

 ## Table of Contents
 1. [What Off-Policy Distillation Actually Is](#what-off-policy-distillation-actually-is)